nikhillingadhal1999/AIPyMemTimeProfiler/README.md

 # PyMemTimeProfiler
-Zero-Hassle Python Profiler for Time & Memory — No Code Changes Needed.
+Zero-Hassle Python Profiler for Time & Memory.
+No Code Changes Needed.
 It supports :
 * python file projects
 * **Flask** projects

 Debugging performance issues in Python shouldn't be a chore.
-This lightweight profiler tracks function-level memory usage and execution time across your codebase — no decorators, no annotations, and no code changes required.
+This lightweight profiler tracks function-level memory usage and execution time across your codebase, no decorators, no annotations, and no code changes required.
 Perfect for debugging performance issues real-time.

 ***Features***
 * **Zero Code Changes**

-    Just run your Python script — no need to decorate or modify functions.
+    Just run your Python script. no need to decorate or modify functions.

 * **Time & Memory Metrics**